WICG/client-hints-infrastructure/README.md

 How can servers opt into receiving hints from the client?
 How should client send those hints?
 And how should that be handled across origins?

-This section answers those questions.

-## Opt-in mechanism They can do that using the HTTP response headers described
-in the sections below.
+## Opt-in mechanism

+Server can opt-in to Client Hints by using the HTTP response headers described in the sections below.
 They can similarly opt-in by using the headers' HTML equivalents, the `<meta>` HTML tag and its `http-equiv` attribute.

 ### `Accept-CH`